daebfcg/daebfcg.github.io/README.md

 ## Overview

-This is my blog site done using the following tech:
+A blog site done using the following tech:

 * hugo
 * github actions